Treasure Coast High School: Technology

 Each classroom is equipped with a teacher laptop, data projectors, document camera and an audio enhancement microphone system.
 Each "quad", named after how the central lobby and classrooms are shaped, is provided with a wireless mobile laptop unit for instant access to online resources.

 The school also has a manufacturing lab, complete with machinery, to accommodate pre-engineering students, as well as a large kitchen to accommodate culinary arts students.
 The school also has many computer labs scattered throughout the campus, a complete and working security system, Wi-Fi Connectivity, and a Cell Phone monitoring device.

 Performing Arts

-The performing arts department at Treasure Coast High School is made up of the band, dance, drama programs.
+The performing arts department at Treasure Coast High School is made up of 4 programs: The band, "Titan Sound", dance, drama dept., "Titan Theatre", and choir, "Titan Voices".

+Each of the aforementioned programs have earned multiple accolades in representation of Treasure Coast High School in their respective fields, making TCHS known district-wide for its incredible performance arts programs.

 Recognitions

 In the 2008–2009 school year, the Florida Department of Education rated Treasure Coast High School a "C" school, for the second year in a row.

 In the 2009–2010 school year, the Florida Department of Education rated Treasure Coast High School a "B" school.
 It is the first true public high school in the St. Lucie County School District to be rated "B" with the exception of Lincoln Park Academy, a magnet school.

 TCHS received a B grade for the 2016–17 school year, thus making it eight consecutive years as a B school.